Lochnivar/ashverse/notes/ideas.md

 - Historical figures who would be involved in each time period

 ## Questions to Answer
-- How do the Fairfax and Meade families interact with historical figures?
+- How do the Fairfax and Haskell families interact with historical figures?
 - What specific Native tribes consolidate into super-states?
 - How exactly does California secede "quietly"?
 - What economic pressures kill slavery in practice by 1894?